processone/docs.ejabberd.im/content/get-started/index.md

 intimidate you. ejabberd is equally suitable for small instances.

-ejabberd has been designed from the ground-up, since 2002 for robust, entreprise deployment.
+ejabberd has been designed from the ground-up, since 2002 for robust, enterprise deployment.
 The goal has always been to shot for the moon and that what made it a long-lasting success.

 ejabberd is specifically designed for enterprise purposes: it is